rohanpuranik8/Pronto-Tracker/README.md

 ProntoApp is a dynamic vehicle tracking application designed to monitor and display real-time metrics of vehicles.
 Built with React, Flask, and SQLite, it showcases vehicle positions on an interactive map and ranks vehicles based on their maximum measurements.

 Features
-Real-time vehicle data visualization on an interactive map.
+real-time vehicle data visualization on an interactive map.
 Ranking of vehicles based on max measurements.
 REST API for easy integration with external systems.
 Lightweight SQLite database for efficient data handling.